American Rescue Plan (ARP): Higher Education Emergency Relief Fund (HEERF III)

 If you receive an emergency grant and later withdraw from CAPSTONE COLLEGE, you are not required to pay it back.

-For questions regarding any of the 3 HEERF grants, I, II, or III call the Financial Aid Office at CAPSTONE COLLEGE.
+For questions regarding HEERF II (CRRSAA) call the Financial Aid Office at CAPSTONE COLLEGE.
 Or email Bridget Baumgartner: Bridget@CapstoneCollege.edu